AntoniaBajic/AntoniaBajic/README.md

-### Hi I am Software Developer working in IT industry.
+### Hi I am Software Developer working in IT industry. :woman_technologist:

 Graduated at FESB,University of Split.